Harry-Chen/InfMoE/README.md

 The plugin can only handle MoE layers.
 To run inference with a full network, you should slice it before and after any MoE layer:

-* for non-MoE layers, jsut save them as `onnx` / UFF format and use TensorRT to parse it;
+* For non-MoE layers, jsut save them as `onnx` / UFF format and use TensorRT to parse it into a network ([Python](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#import_onnx_python) / [C++](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#import_onnx_c)).
+Or you can use TensorRT API to construct the network manually ([Python](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#network_python) / [C++](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html#create_network_c)).
-* for MoE layers, dump expert centroids and weights of each expert separately (in the format mentioned below), manually initialize a layer using `MoELayerPlugin` with Python or C++.
+* For MoE layers, dump expert centroids and weights of each expert separately (in the format mentioned below), create a layer using `MoELayerPlugin` with Python or C++ (see examples).

 Then you can concatenate MoE / non-MoE layers to obtain the full network, which can be later built into a TensorRT CUDA engine and used to run inference with / serialize & dump to file.

-Python and C++ examples are given below for usage.

-### Python

-TBD.

-### C++

-TBD.
+We provide several Python examples in `python/examples` showing how to do the aforementioned work.
+You can run them after installing this plugin.
+You are encouraged to read [TensorRT documentation](https://docs.nvidia.com/deeplearning/tensorrt/developer-guide/index.html) to understand its workflow prior to using this plugin.

 ## Scheduling